Become a driving instructor

 Find a registered training provider.

-- a complete medical assessment of fitness to drive form
+Step 2.
+Get a medical assessment for fitness to drive

-- traffic offence history issued in the NT - go to the NT Police, Fire and Emergency Services website
+To get a traffic offence history, go to the NT Police, Fire and Emergency Services website.

 Your criminal history and traffic history checks must not be older than 3 months.